cocos-creator/docs-3d-deprecated/en/editor/preferences/index.md

 ## Data Editor

-This category is used to set the default open mode for resources.
+This category is used to set the default open mode for assets.

 ![edit](./index/edit.jpg)